Right to Information (RTI)

 - Download Credit Card Authorisation form (PDF - 60.87kb).

 Where evidence of identity is required to be lodged with an access application, this needs to be a certified copy (witnessed by a lawyer or notary public, a commissioner for declarations or a justice of the peace) of one of the following:

 - copy of a prisoner’s identity card certified by a corrective services officer

 - statutory declaration of an individual who has known the applicant for at least one year.

 Applications will be processed within 25 working days, unless an extension is required.

-If you are dissatisfied with the RTI and IP Officer’s decision, you can apply for an internal review conducted by a different officer within Council, or an external review by the Office of the Information Commissioner.
+If you are dissatisfied with the RTI and IP Officer’s decision, you can apply for an internal review conducted by a different officer within Council, or an external review conducted by the Office of the Information Commissioner.

 For more information, phone Council on 07 3403 8888.